Set analysis settings

 • Full extent (default)—The extent provided by the tool or raster function.

 • Coordinates—The extent is defined by the coordinates you provide to create a bounding rectangle.
-Click the Set coordinates from current display extent button to populate the coordinates based on the current map extent.
+Click the Set coordinates from current display extent button to populate the coordinates based on the visible extent.

-• Display extent—The extent is defined by the visible extent of the web map at the time when the Run button is clicked.
+• Display extent—The extent is defined by the visible extent at the time when the Run button is clicked.

-• Layer—The extent is defined by the spatial extent of an existing layer on the web map.
+• Layer—The extent is defined by the spatial extent of an existing layer.
 Click the Layer button to choose from a list of layers.

 Snap raster